jayjayhust/GlobalHumanoidRobotChallenge_2026_Baseline/README.md

 pip install huggingface-hub

 # Simulation assets (recommended: init submodule)
+# Possible issue(git@hf.co: Permission denied (publickey)): need to gen ssh key on your pc and add it to hf
 git submodule update --init --recursive

 # Or download directly into ./assets